dccartagena/dccartagena.github.io/_posts/2022-12-26-colombian-karma.md

 </div>

 ## Some final thoughts
  I am not patriotic and usually do not care about silly treatment due to my nationality.
-However, this post resulted from an unfortunate comment by someone I appreciated.
+However, this post resulted from an unfortunate comment by someone I respected.
 So, at least, for one day, let me stop normalizing such behaviour and start talking about this xenophobia.

 During my years outside the country, I have met amazing Colombians worldwide.
 They are fascinating engineers, mathematicians, carpenters, drivers, students, mothers, fathers, wives, husbands looking for a better future in a different country.
 Of course, bad guys are out there, but the good Colombians are more.